(kee toe role' ak)

 Ketorolac injection comes as a solution (liquid) to inject intramuscularly (into a muscle) or intravenously (into a vein).
 It is usually given every 6 hours on a schedule or as needed for pain by a healthcare provider in a hospital or medical office.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 What SPECIAL PRECAUTIONS should I follow?

-- tell your doctor if you have or have ever had heart, kidney, or liver disease or bleeding problems.
+- tell your doctor if you have or have ever had any medical condition, especially the conditions mentioned in the IMPORTANT WARNING section.